-What's expect of us, is not just a one-time pledge, but let's "continue in faith" - and in the fruits of living out that faith... "love, and holiness, with self-control."
+And what's expected of us... not just a one-time pledge.
+Verse 15 exhorts us to "continue in faith."
+We need to persevere in faith, and in the fruits of living out that faith... in "love, and holiness, with self-control."